 If you’ve recently had the conversation, “What (cash investment, materials, employees, inventory, sales, etc.) will it take to get x done?” then you’re on the right path for building a financial forecast.
 A great forecast tells you what resources you need, when you need them, how you’re going to pay for them (if relevant), and the resulting financial implications of these resources.

 One of the major factors of inefficiency within a company is failure to know exactly what resources are needed at any given time.
 Whether the resource in question is cash funding (how much do you need to make sure you don’t run out before your next funding round?), personnel (how many employees do you need to prevent overstaffing or understaffing to achieve this quarter’s goals?), or materials, your company will benefit a great deal with a clear idea of the “hows” and “whens.”

 Financial Forecast Tip: Be Flexible.
-Planning the Future is Different From Predicting It
+Planning the future is different from predicting it

 Intelligent forecasting is the closest you will get to a crystal ball, but no forecast is plug-and-play.
 Even though your forecast intelligently details how to achieve your goals, the greater the degrees of inaccuracy, the greater your wasted resources and inefficiency.
 Forecasts are meant to be a living document.
 An experienced CFO will use the forecast to guide a monthly and yearly budget, then regularly compare actuals to forecast to ensure your goals are on track.

-Many small businesses lack an accurate forecast (or a forecast at all) simply because a forecast can be difficult to put together.
-They likely don’t have an in-house CFO with the tools or knowledge to create such a forecast, not to mention to keep the forecast accurate and updated.
+In most cases, a financial forecast is best developed by a professional CFO with experience in this level of modeling and strategy.
+Many companies may lack an in-house CFO with the tools or knowledge to create a financial forecast and to keep the forecast accurate and updated.
 However, by utilizing an outsourced CFO, businesses regardless of their existing financial team can experience the massive positive impact of a financial forecast.